 The operation a week ago lasted 27 hours and involved a team of some 30 surgeons, all specialists in pediatrics, neurosurgery, orthopedics, and plastic surgery, working in eight-hour shifts.

-The conjoined twin stopped developing in the mother's womb, and has a torso and limbs, but no head.
-It was joined to Lakshmi at the pelvis.
+Lakshmi's extra limbs were part of a conjoined twin which stopped developing in the womb.
+It had a torso and limbs but no head, and was joined to Lakshmi at the pelvis.

-When Lakshmi was born into a poor, rural Indian family, villagers in the remote settlement of Rampur Kodar Katti in the northern state of Bihar believed she was sacred.
-As news of her birth spread, locals waited in line for a blessing from the baby.
+When Lakshmi was born into her poor, rural Indian family, villagers in the remote settlement of Rampur Kodar Katti in the northern state of Bihar believed she was sacred.
+As news of her birth spread, locals queued for a blessing from the baby.